-(1) General.
+- (1) General.
 Performance Unit awards may be issued either alone or in addition to other awards granted under the Plan.
 The Administrator shall determine the Participants to whom, and the time or times at which, grants of Performance Unit awards shall be made; the number of units to be awarded; the Performance Period (as defined in Section 8(2)) applicable to Performance Unit awards; the performance objectives applicable to Performance Unit awards, including the performance measures specified in Section 2 for Performance Unit awards that are intended to be "performance-based compensation" as that term is used in Section 162(m) of the Code; and all other conditions of the Performance Unit awards.
 The Administrator may also condition the grant of Performance Unit awards upon such other criteria as the Administrator may determine, in its sole discretion.
-The provisions of Performance Unit awards need not be the same with respect to each recipient.

-(2) Performance Period and Conditions.
-The Performance Unit awards granted pursuant to this Section 8 shall be subject to the following terms and other conditions:

-(a) The Performance Unit award agreement shall specify such period as may be set by the Administrator commencing on the grant date (the "Performance Period") during which the Performance Unit award shall be earned, based on the attainment of certain performance related goals and such other factors as the Administrator may determine, in its sole discretion; provided, however, that the Administrator may waive such goals and factors in whole or in part under such circumstances as it may determine in its sole discretion, including the Participant's termination, death, or Disability or the occurrence of a "Change of Control" (as defined by the Administrator at the time of grant).
+The provisions of Performance Unit awards need not be the same with respect to each recipient. - (2) Performance Period and Conditions.
+The Performance Unit awards granted pursuant to this Section 8 shall be subject to the following terms and other conditions: - (a) The Performance Unit award agreement shall specify such period as may be set by the Administrator commencing on the grant date (the "Performance Period") during which the Performance Unit award shall be earned, based on the attainment of certain performance related goals and such other factors as the Administrator may determine, in its sole discretion; provided, however, that the Administrator may waive such goals and factors in whole or in part under such circumstances as it may determine in its sole discretion, including the Participant's termination, death, or Disability or the occurrence of a "Change of Control" (as defined by the Administrator at the time of grant).
 The Performance Period for awards shall generally not be shorter than twelve months or longer than five years.
-Notwithstanding anything to the contrary herein, with respect to a Performance Unit award intended to qualify as performance-based compensation under Section 162(m) of the Code, the contrary herein, with respect to any Performance Unit award that is intended to qualify as performance Unit award.
-Notwithstanding anything to the contrary herein, with respect to any Performance Unit award that is intended to qualify as performance does and (ii) the Code, (i) such Performance Unit award shall be earned based on the attainment of Performance Goals and (ii) the Committee shall, prior to payment on such award, certify in writing that the applicable Performance Goals have been met.
+Notwithstanding anything to the contrary herein, with respect to a Performance Unit award intended to qualify as performance-based compensation under Section 162(m) of the Code, the Committee may adjust downwards, but not upwards, the amount payable under such award.
+Notwithstanding anything to the contrary herein, with respect to any Performance Unit award that is intended to qualify as performance-based compensation under Section 162(m) of the Code, (i) such Performance Unit award shall be earned based on the attainment of Performance Goals and (ii) the Committee shall, prior to payment on such award, certify in writing that the applicable Performance Goals have been met.